 Unless you are used to swimming in extreme conditions or are a very strong swimmer, I recommend admiring Ocean Beach San Francisco from the sand.

 As I mentioned above, there are some fun things to do on or nearby.
 Here are just a few of the things you can check out during your visit.

-While you won't find any record breaking waves here, it is a popular place to go surfing in San Francisco.
+With the above caution in mind, you will find plenty of surfers at Ocean Beach San Francisco.
+While you won't find any record breaking waves here, it is a popular place to go surfing.
 Most surfers head out near the main parking lot across the street from the Beach Chalet.
-It's never overly crowded - so it is the perfect place to surf for those just starting out.
+It's never overly crowded - so it is the perfect place to surf for those with some experience.

 Beach Chalet is a popular stop for people visiting the area.
 Restored in 1996, this 1925 Spanish Revival building houses several updated murals and the Golden Gate Park Visitor Center.

 It also houses two restaurants: Beach Chalet and Park Chalet.
 The Beach Chalet Restaurant is located on the second floor of the building - were you can get great views of the ocean.
 Park Chalet is a newer restaurant located on the ground floor level of the building.
 It has some great views of Golden Gate Park.Learn More: Beach Chalet

 Just steps from Ocean Beach San Francisco, you will find two historic windmills.
 At one time, both windmills were used to pump more than 1,000,000 gallons of water every day.

 Once they were no longer needed, they fell into disrepair and were in bad shape for many years.
 Recently, the outside of both windmills was restored to their former beauty.